josephmontes/VAA/README.md

 ### NOTES
 - 14 total pitcher seasons
-   - 11 players
+   - 11 pitchers
-     - 1 never got another qualified season (Elieser Hernandez)
+     - 1 pitcher never got another qualified season (Elieser Hernandez)
-     - 4 have successfully progressed by getting below the average wOBA value against their 4-Seam Fastball in a following qualified season and not going back above:
+     - 4 pitchers have successfully progressed by getting below the average wOBA value against their 4-Seam Fastball in a following qualified season and not going back above:
        - Trevor Bauer, Freddy Peralta, Andrew Heaney, Luis Castillo
      - 3 have not yet gotten below the average wOBA value against their 4-Seam Fastball in a qualifying season:
        - Josiah Gray, Hunter Greene, JP Sears
      - the remaining 3 are from 2023:
        - Grayson Rodriguez, Logan Allen, Michael Kopech
+    - These 6 pitchers should be viewed at as progression candidates based on the fact that similar 4-Seam Fastballs have had much better success, and that 4 pitchers from this short list have already progressed
+    - They are also a group of relatively young pitchers that should benefit from more experience and exposure to the league and how their stuff plays within it

 ## PLAYER SPLOTLIGHT
 ### Josiah Gray
-  - His 4-Seam Fastball was hit alarmingly hard in his first 2 seasons despite exhibiting 'good' 4-Seam Fastball VAA more than most pitchers
+  - His 4-Seam Fastball was hit alarmingly hard in his first 2 seasons despite exhibiting 'good' 4-Seam Fastball VAA at a 'rate' higher than most pitchers
+    - 2021: *0.419*, 2022: *0.489*
     #### 2021
     ![Screenshot 2023-09-11 202536](https://github.com/josephmontes/VAA/assets/125607783/22b47900-db8b-49af-ae2a-26ec2fd2f6e8)